Electoral wipeout

-An electoral wipeout occurs when a major party wins no seats in an election - "wiped out" means no one left, from that party, in the body that has had an election.
-It is the opposite of a landslide victory; the two frequently go hand in hand.
+An electoral wipeout occurs when a prominent or notably important main party wins no seat(s) in an election cycle; "wiped out" means no one secured victory, from that party, in the body that has conducted an election.
+The term is also used when a major party is reduced to a very small presence in the legislature.

+It is the opposite for a loss at the rate of another party's "landslide victory"; the two descriptions are often used as journalistic reference to critique overall opinion or support for the defeated party given the districts which may be regarded as a usual traditional stronghold have also suffered abandonment in securing assumed victory.

 A use of the phrase generally assumes that the returns were the product of a legitimate election; show elections to fraudulent legislatures regularly produce incredibly strong majorities for the ruling party (or parties).

 Australia

 Federal elections

 Between 1901 and 1949, the federal upper house, the Australian Senate, was elected by a system of majoritarian or "winner-take-all" voting.
 Each state had three of its six Senators retiring at each half-senate election.
 Each voter had three votes at each election, whether by first-past-the-post (FPTP) 1901–1918, or the alternative vote.
 It was often the case that the three seats all went the same way, leading to lopsided results in the six states such as 36–0 or 3–33.

 In 1948, the Single Transferable Vote (STV) was introduced.
 At the same time, the number of senators per state was increased from 6 to 10, with 5 instead of 3 retiring at each triennial election.

 Since the introduction of STV in the Senate, the parties have generally been evenly balanced, with minor parties and independents holding the balance of power.

 In the 2004 election, the Howard government reached 57% of the senate vote in Queensland after the distribution of preferences under the then-used Group Ticket Voting system.
 It thereby obtained a majority in its own right in the senate from July 2005, when the new senators took up their seats.
 The number of quotas required to win a majority (four) of six seats, at 57% (four-sevenths of the votes), is so high because there are an even number of seats.

 In the lower house, FPTP was changed to preferential voting in 1918.